mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 image: ""
 ---

-So far, we've covered some technical skills for data science: [statistics]({{  site.baseurl  }}/DS-transition-2), [analytics]({{  site.baseurl  }}/DS-transition-3), and [software engineering]({{  site.baseurl  }}/DS-transition-4).
-But no matter talented you are at crunching numbers of writing code, your *effectiveness* as a data scientist is limited if you spend your time chasing questions that don't actually help your company.
-Similarly, getting people to actually adopt the results of your analyses will require significant interpersonal skills.
-Finally, how do you stay motivated and relevant in a field that's constantly evolving?
+So far, we've covered the technical side to data science: [statistics]({{  site.baseurl  }}/DS-transition-2), [analytics]({{  site.baseurl  }}/DS-transition-3), and [software engineering]({{  site.baseurl  }}/DS-transition-4).
+But no matter how talented you are at crunching numbers of writing code, your *effectiveness* as a data scientist is limited if you chase questions that don't actually help your company, or you can't get anyone to incorporate the results of your analyses.
+Similarly, how do you stay motivated and relevant in a field that's constantly evolving?

 In this post, we'll outline the _**business**_ and _**personal**_ skills needed to translate your technical skills into impact.
 We'll first focus on [business skills](#making-sense-of-business-sense) before turning to personal skills.